Local H: Ryan Harding era (2013–present)

 On November 4, 2013, Ryan Harding was announced as the new drummer.
 Previously, Harding had played with Sullen (Shanna Kiel from Sullen performed on "5th Ave.
 Crazy" from Here Comes the Zoo in 2001) and Short & Sweet, who had opened for Local H. Nobody else was auditioned or considered, and Harding's first show with the band was on November 8, 2013.
 On April 22, 2014 the band released a studio single of their cover of the Lorde song "Team".
 In early 2015, the duo created a Pledgemusic campaign in order to help fund the production of their new album, titled Hey, Killer.
 The album was released on April 15, 2015 through G&P Records.

 On March 29, 2016, Lucas announced on WKQX that the band would celebrate the 20th anniversary of As Good As Dead by playing shows where they perform the entire AGAD album with original drummer Joe Daniels in addition to other songs with Harding on drums.

-In April 2017, Local H was announced as the winner of the 'Hit the Stage' contest, gaining the opportunity to open for Metallica on five dates of the WorldWired tour.
+In April 2017, Local H was announced as the winner of the 'Hit the Stage' contest, gaining the opportunity to open for Metallica on five dates of the WorldWired Tour.

 On January 1, 2018, the band announced a new live album from their 2017 European tour.
 The album, Live in Europe, was released on February 6, 2018.

 On January 6, 2019, the band performed as the halftime entertainment of the Chicago Bears vs. Philadelphia Eagles NFL Wildcard Playoff game.

 In January 2020, the band premiered a new single entitled "Turn the Bow", as well as announced an upcoming studio album entitled LIFERS, set to be released in April of the same year.
 The album was produced by veteran audio engineers Steve Albini and Andy Gerber, features members of Deer Tick and Naked Raygun, and was mixed by J. Robbins.
 On March 23, 2020, the band released the live video for their single "Hold That Thought."
 LIFERS was released on April 10, 2020.

 On October 22, 2021, the band performed at the Shaky Knees Music Festival.

+In 2025, they released a re-recorded version of their debut album Ham Fisted; ReFisted.
+Following this, drummer Ronnie Dicola filled in for Harding during live performances as well as during The Charmer Tour with Toadies and Sparta in 2026.